 Typically, limber tail is diagnosed by connecting the dots between your dog's symptoms and recent high activity, in addition to a careful evaluation of your dog's tail by your veterinarian.

 Your dog may have difficulty rising because dogs use their tails for balance.
 Likewise, your dog may have difficulty finding a comfortable position in which to sit and you may see him shifting his weight from side to side.
-The tail may droop limply between your dog’s rear legs, as though he is “ashamed.” or it may stick straight out behind him for a short distance before drooping.
-Your dog may be so distracted by his pain that he might not eat, and he could be reluctant to squat to defecate.
+The tail may droop limply between your dog's rear legs, or it may stick straight out behind him for a short distance before drooping.
+Your dog may be so distracted by his pain that he might not eat and may be reluctant to squat to defecate.

 The veterinary examination will include a careful palpation of the tail starting at the base (up by the pelvis) and proceeding down the entire length.
 The goal is to locate the discomfort and rule out any other problems that might explain the symptoms.

 Other medical problems that resemble limber tail include: